Research

 Working Papers:

-Trust and Information Demand with Biased Preferences: A Prediction Game Experiment
+Trust and Information Demand With Biased Preferences: A Prediction Game Experiment

 Free Riding Toward Personal Protection: Relating Parental Cooperative Behavior With Vaccine Hesitancy (with Aaron Enriquez and Mariah Ehmke)